 The highly biodiverse shrublands of Doñana National Park experienced a severe drought in 2004/2005.
 We want to understand the demographic consequences of this event and how species demography can predict resilience to drought.

-I have joined Prof. Paco Lloret from CREAF to begin a (hopefully) long-term demographic monitoring of shrubs in Doñana National Park in southwest Spain.
+Our group has joined forces with Prof. Paco Lloret from CREAF to begin a long-term demographic monitoring of shrubs in Doñana National Park in southwest Spain.

-To understand how demographic responses of individual species mediate community-wide responses to climate, we have set up an individual demographic monitoring scheme for two shrubs with contrasting life histories: the dominant, long-lived Halimium halimifolium and the shorter-lived, highly reproductive Lavandula stoechas.
+To understand how demographic responses of individual species mediate community-wide responses to climate, we have set up an individual demographic monitoring scheme in 2019 for two shrubs with contrasting life histories: the dominant, long-lived Halimium halimifolium and the shorter-lived, highly reproductive Lavandula stoechas.
 From 2023 onward, we will include two addition species into the monitoring: the long-lived Rosmarinus officinalis and the short-lived Helichrysum picardii.
 The monitoring and analyses are lead by PhD student Teresa Sanchez.

 We are interested in the following questions:

 Is community resilience more sensitive to direct or indirect (via species interactions) effects of climate on species demography?

 We see that indirect effects are key!
 For more details, see this talk I gave at the Ecological Forecasting Initiative 2022 Meeting.

 Do we see legacy effects of the 2005 drought on current population dynamics?
 (Preliminary results show that there are quite a few such effects indeed)